-- 11.4 Distribution of Copyright Royalties. - 11.41 Creators of copyrightable material not owned by a Component, or to which a Component has relinquished any ownership claim, own the copyrights in their works and are free to publish them, register the copyright and receive any revenues which may result therefrom. - 11.42 Royalty income received by a Component through the sale, licensing, leasing, or use of copyrightable material in which a Component has a property interest will normally be shared with the author and the Component where the material originated. - 11.421 The net royalties or other net income received by the Component will, in most instances, be distributed under a formula of fifty percent (50%) to the author and fifty percent (50%) to the Component. - 11.422 Any distribution which grants the author more than fifty percent (50%) of net royalties shall require approval of the Board of Regents. - 11.423 In the event of multiple authors, the proper distribution of the fifty percent (50%) author's share shall be determined by their Component President, as appropriate. - 11.424 The disposition of the fifty percent (50%) dedicated to the Component is within the discretion of the Component President. - 11.43 In the event that an author contributes a personal work to a Component, a written agreement accepting such contribution shall be executed.
-The terms of the agreement shall include a statement governing the division of royalties between the Component and the author. - 11.44 In cases of extramural funding, the terms of the funding agreement shall govern the division of any royalties that may result from commercialization of materials resulting therefrom.
-In the event that the funding agreement vests royalty rights in a Component, and does not provide any royalty share for the author, the author shall be entitled to the same proportionate share he or she would have received if the work had not been extramurally funded.
-Such a royalty payment to the author, however, may not violate the terms of the funding agreement.
-Such share shall be a proportion of whatever share is owned by the Component under the terms of the funding agreement and this policy. - 11.5 Revision of Materials.
-Materials owned by a Component under the terms of this policy shall not be altered or revised without providing the author a reasonable opportunity to assume the responsibility for the revision.
-If the author declines the opportunity to revise such material, the assignment of responsibility for the revision will be made by the President.
+- 11.23 Students own the copyright in works created in their role as a student, including research papers, essays, theses, dissertations, published articles, visual works and of art and/or audio/visual/digital recordings of artistic performances.
+Works created at the direction of or under contract with Component faculty or staff as part of a student's employment with the Component are considered works for hire. - 11.24 Where two or more individuals create a work and their contributions are inseparable, interdependent, and intended as a single work, the work shall be deemed a joint work.
+Copyright of the work shall be jointly owned by the creators.
+Each creator may individually register, enforce, or commercially exploit the copyright with or without approval by all joint owners, provided the other joint owners receive an equal share of any proceeds, unless otherwise agreed in writing. - 11.25 If a work is directed or contracted by the Component on a work for hire basis, then the Component owns the copyright. - 11.26 Copyright ownership in works that are created pursuant to sponsored or third-party research funding, including works funded by grants, shall be determined in accordance with the terms of any agreement governing such funding.
+If any such agreement is silent as to ownership, then the Component shall own the copyright of such works - 11.3 Distribution of Copyright Royalties. - 11.31 Royalty income received by a Component through the sale, licensing, leasing, or use of copyrightable material in which a Component has a property interest may be shared with the creator(s) and the Component where the material originated.
+When such sharing occurs, any distribution which grants the creator more than fifty percent (50%) of royalties shall require approval of the Board of Regents.
+In the event of multiple creators, the proper distribution of the fifty percent (50%) creators' share shall be determined by the creators through a written agreement - 11.32 In the event that a creator contributes a personal work to a Component, a written agreement accepting such contribution shall be executed.
+The terms of the agreement shall include a statement governing the division of royalties between the Component and the creator. - 11.33 In cases of extramural funding, the terms of the funding agreement shall govern the division of any royalties that may result from commercialization of materials resulting therefrom.
+In the event that the funding agreement vests royalty rights in a Component, and does not provide any royalty share for the creator, the creator shall be entitled to the same proportionate share he or she would have received if the work had not been extramurally funded.
+Such a royalty payment to the creator, however, may not violate the terms of the funding agreement.
+Such share shall be a proportion of whatever share is owned by the Component under the terms of the funding agreement and this policy.